Reflections trail at Calke Abbey

 Start: Main car park

-Turn left keeping the old wall on your right and follow the path through the Serpentine wood.
+Turn left away from the deer fence and follow the path near the wall through Serpentine Wood.

 Spot yellow archangel and bluebells in the woodlands in spring, and self-heal and sheep's sorrel in the grasslands.
 Birds of prey such as hobby, buzzard and the occasional red kite may be seen, as well as woodland birds such as woodpeckers, tree creepers, nuthatch, starling and tits.
 Over half of the UK's 16 bat species have been recorded here, and the rough grassland is home to voles, shrews, wood mice, weasels and stoats.
 Badgers make their homes in the woods along with over 350 types of beetles which thrive on the dead wood.